meithecatte/compilercrim.es/content/bootstrap/throw-catch/index.md

 exceptions by, essentially, having `throw` scan the return stack for a specific address within the implementation of `catch`.
-This feels like something one would come up with after studying the complex unwinding mechanisms in languages like C++ or Rust — they too unwind the stack, using some very complex support machinery spanning the entire toolchain.
+This feels like something one would come up with after studying the complex unwinding mechanisms in languages like C++ or Rust[^jones] — they too unwind the stack, using some very complex support machinery spanning the entire toolchain.
 However, the reason they need to do that is to run the destructors of objects in the stack frames that are about to get discarded.